NullVoxPopuli/emberconf-2023-resources/resources/pages/disclaimers/index.md

 <!--

+I'm going to try to get through these real quick, but.

-Some may consider parts of this talk  "experimental".
+Some may consider parts of this talk  "experimental" . and that's ok.

-For those that stick to only the what the official documentation recommends, that most certainly will be how this feels.
+For those that stick to only the what the official documentation recommends, this may all feel experimental and out of reach.

-And what is a tried solution in open source may still be experimental within your organization -- every group of folks adopts knowledge at different speeds, and that's ok.
+what is a tried solution in open source may even still feel experimental within your organization -- every group of folks adopts knowledge at different speeds, and that's ok.

-In any case, however, the aim here is to solve real problems more efficiently, while also reducing cognitive load on everyone writing their ember apps.
+In any case, the aim here is to solve real problems more efficiently, while also reducing cognitive load on everyone writing their ember apps.

 I will be providing learning materials, and tutorials that folks can use if they want to learn more.